SophieAu/imperial-splendour-site/data/content/posts/2020-07-01-july-20-developers-blog.md

 - - -

-Also Pike's AI is also in the next update (thanks to myfate!) but there is a little issue we have to fix.
+Also, Pike's AI is also in the next update (thanks to myfate!) but there is a little issue we have to fix.
 This also answers when the next release is - not before we can fix the issue.

 We will keep you posted on our progress!